 Digital transformation turns out to be omnipresent, especially today, in our post-outbreak reality.
 Healthcare companies digitalise processes, introduce new technologies or solutions.
 The progress in digitalisation will certainly not stop now.
 We should adjust to it, understand it more and adopt the solutions.

-Healthcare, just like other industries, is changing in order to make an impact on patients’ lives and the effects can be seen on a daily basis.
+Healthcare, just like other industries, is dramatically changing to make a positive impact on patients’ lives.
+We can see the effects quickly.
 We no longer have to wait to see a doctor or to get the results of our tests.
-Now we can approach software solutions and technologies that help to improve the customer’s experience in healthcare but also people’s lives depend on these technologies and they should be taken care of first.
-The technological progress has always determined changes in medicine and now, in the time of a rapidly changing digital environment, evolving technologies and a developing world, healthcare should be the number one priority.
+Now we can approach software solutions and technologies that help not only to improve people’s lives but customer’s experience as well.